dhes/ColonoscopyPolyp/input/pagecontent/index.md

 * subject only Reference(cp-patient)
 ```

-Briefly put, cpDysplasia give a true false answer to the question "Does this polyp have severe dysplasia?".
+Briefly put, cpDysplasia give a true/false answer to the question "Does this polyp have severe dysplasia?".

 And here is cpMalignantNeoplasm: